Sarin is an extremely volatile nerve agent because of its ability to change from liquid to gas.

 who vehemently denies the accusation.
 The following week, UK scientists claim to have evidence

-that sarin gas, or a similar substance, was used based on samples tested from victims.
+that sarin gas, or a similar substance, was used based on samples from victims.
 Investigations continue to confirm the gas used and those responsible.